GLOBAL MARKETS-Stocks dip, bonds fall as CPI keeps Fed on course

 five.

-yields up some 55 basis points from a record low of 0.05 percent
+yields some 55 basis points from a record low of 0.05 percent in

 0.61 percent.